 When you buy stock, there must be a seller to complete the trade.

 Unless you specify your bid price, the highest amount you’re willing to pay for a stock, a matchmaker of sorts — known as a market maker —will help execute your trade.

 For popular stocks, the spread between buyers’ bid prices and sellers’ asking prices tends to be small.
 But for more volatile stocks with less trading volume, the spread can be larger.

 Handling those orders gives market makers insight into how much demand there is for specific stocks and gives them a chance to shape the prices.

 Brokers like Robinhood take orders from their users and sell them to third-party market makers to execute trades.
 It’s called payment for order flow (PFOF), a controversial but common practice.
 Market makers, also known as speed traders, can use the order flow data and the spread to make their own profits.

 PFOF is Robinhood’s biggest source of revenue.
 The company tends to command higher payment rates for its order flows than most other platforms.
 In 2019, Robinhood got fined $1.25 million for failing to secure the best possible prices for its customers.

-If this all sounds confusing, it is.
-Just know that if you trade on Robinhood, you may not get the best possible price.
+If you trade on Robinhood, you may not get the best possible price.
 Also, Robinhood isn’t a good platform for trades with shorter time frames.